amplication/docs/docs/faqs/faqs.md

   <summary>Which databases does Amplication support?</summary>

 Amplication currently supports only PostgreSQL.
 However, we generate apps that work with Prisma, so you could change the Prisma configuration to use another database supported by Prisma.

+We are planning to support more databases in future releases, includeing mongoDB.
+See our [Product Roadmap](https://docs.amplication.com/docs/about/roadmap/).

 </details>

 <details>
-  <summary>Which Cloud Platforms does Amplication Support?</summary>
+  <summary>Which cloud platforms does Amplication support?</summary>

-You can host your server on AWS, Heroku, Azure, Google Cloud Platform, Digital Ocean, many and more.
+You can host your server on AWS, Heroku, Azure, Google Cloud Platform, Digital Ocean, and many more.

 Amplication uses Docker and Kubernetes to support deployment.